gcccheng/wugui/cvenglish.md

 <a href="http://modules.sourceforge.net/">Using Environment Modules to initialize shell and modify shell environment</a>

 Deploy AWS EC2 instance with terraform

-Running containers with podman

-<a href="https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/211103_github"> Version Control with Git </a>

-Cryptography and SSH remote logins

 <a href="https://www.ub.uio.no/english/courses-events/courses/other/coderefinery/Python%20for%20Scientific%20Computing%20%28internediate%29"> Python for Scientific Computing</a>